network-flows/Lonestar-Mod-Guide/docs/Ship_EN.md

     - Jet: "jet_fire", "jet_burn", "jet_ghost", "jet_air"
     - Flying trace in battle (on move): "movingtrailspot"
     - Flying trace out of battles (when idle, player ship only): "movingtrail"
+    - Laser emission point: "laser"
-    - **Spaceship Center**: "Center"
+    - **Spaceship Center**: "center"
 - pos:
-    - The position where jets & flying traces are emitted.
+    - The position where jets/lasers/flying traces are emitted.
     - Pinpoint the coordinate using PS or other tools.
+    - The y-coord of laser points will be auto-calibrated to make them align with each lane.
+Also, please make sure the number of laser points matches ship width.
     - Use [this image](../images/calibrator.png) to preview the position of units on the ship, and find the coordinate of the center.
 See the picture below.
-    - If Center not set, will default to image center.
+    - If center not set, will default to image center.

 ![Components.png](../images/Components.png)